KiJeong-Lim/Fol-archived/README.md

 # Fol

-A Formal Proof of the Soundness and Completeness Theorems for Classical First-Order Logic written in Coq
+A New Coq Formalisation of Classical First-Order Logic with Proofs of the Soundness and Completeness Theorems

 ### Contents